VIDEO: We Went Foraging For Winter's Wild Edibles

 Add this oil and garlic to the pasta and greens.
 Stir well.
 The bottom of the pot should have a little puddle of broth.
 If not, stir in a bit more reserved pasta water.

-Transfer to a large serving bowl, and mix in the ½ cup grated Parmesan.
+Transfer to a large serving bowl, and mix in the half cup of grated Parmesan.

 Season with salt to taste.